Subhas Chandra Pattanayak

 This long history of heroic habit and valor had led to sectionalization of our motherland where Oriya was the mother tongue, by the British that could gain recognition of the people of Orissa as the Government by virtue of the treaty signed with Buxi Jagabandhu, Orissa’s General.
 The British not only divided our compact soil into parts, but also clubbed each part in neighboring rival provinces in the guise of its smooth administration, where the Oriya people became linguistic minorities.
 We perished as our language was denied official use in administration of those provinces.

 So, we woke up as a whole to save our mother tongue from the rival lingual assault and this metamorphosed to a historic and incomparable linguistic movement, as a result of which our motherland Orissa emerged as the first linguistic State of India in the present geographical shape in 1936.

 Thus, if Orissa is created, it is created by Oriya language and therefore, it must be governed in Oriya.

-This resolution was adopted in Orissa’s special Assembly while celebrating the first Utkal Divas in independent India on April 1, 1948.
-Accordingly when the first Assembly was formed under the Constitution of India, it created the Orissa Official Language Act in 1954 stipulating that Oriya shall be the language for all and any official purpose in the State of Orissa.
+This resolution was moved in Orissa’s interim Assembly while celebrating the first Utkal Divas in independent India on April 1, 1948.
+Though the author of this resolution Pt.
+Laxminarayan Mishra had to withdraw it under official pressure, its undying dream had inspired the first Chief Minister of Orissa, Nabakrushna Chowdhury to create the Orissa Official Language Act in 1954 stipulating that Oriya shall be the language for all and any official purpose in the State of Orissa.